Difference Between Problem Solving and Decision Making

 Main Differences Between Problem Solving and Decision Making

 1. Problem-solving can be considered a method.
-On the other hand, decision making is considered a process.
+On the other hand, decision-making is considered a process.

 2. At the time of problem-solving, taking the right decisions is important to reach out a certain conclusion.
-On the other hand, the decision-making process sometimes includes solving the problems and sometimes does not.
+On the other hand, the decision-making process sometimes includes solving problems and sometimes does not.

 3. The method of problem-solving is complex and includes deep analysis.
 On the other hand, the decision-making process leads to taking a final opinion and a course of action.

-6. Problem-solving is generally associated with a clear objective.
+6. Problem-solving is associated with a clear objective.
 On the other hand, different types of options are considered while taking decisions.

 7. The outcomes coming from problem-solving should be solution-driven.
-On the other hand, the outcomes of the decision making can vary.
+On the other hand, the outcomes of the decision-making can vary.

 8. In the case of problem-solving, the ways and paths to resolution are not known.
-On the other hand, in the case of decision making, the paths taken are structured.
+On the other hand, in the case of decision-making, the paths taken are structured.

 9. The goal of problem-solving is to correct the issue or problem.
 On the other hand, the goals associated with the decision making is not related to the solving of an issue or problem.